ROADII-Lab/Land-Use-Classification/README.md

 ## Testing

-A placeholder for QA/QC notes and tests performed in ArcGIS will be provided in a later release.
 Preliminary validation confirms the following:
 - Geometry-based overlaps between roads, blocks, and buildings are consistent.
 - Metric calculations align with ArcGIS visualizations and documented spot checking.